 La Kukula Lodge is one of my favorite Puerto Viejo hotels not only because it’s set just 200 meters away from the beach but also because its cozy environmental architecture design really gives off that tropical Pura Vida vibe!

-The eco-lodge is primarily made of wooden material with thick vegetation surrounding the property.
+This is one of Costa Rica’s top eco-lodges and it’s primarily made of wooden material with thick vegetation surrounding the property.
 It’s tucked away in a secluded location off the main road, so don’t be surprised to see plenty of wildlife here, from sloths to all sorts of birds.

 As with the entire hotel, the rooms also follow the wooden theme.
 The space is appointed with wooden furniture and dotted with tropical accent pieces.
 My favorite feature of the rooms, though, is the terrace, where you’ll get relaxing jungle views all day long.
 Modern amenities like a fan and safe are also included in all the rooms, but be sure to book the Deluxe Apartment if you’re after a fully equipped kitchen, too.